inchiresolver/inchiresolver/docs/protocol.rst

         }
     }

-**Note**: For future versions of the InChI Resolver Protocol the following top level resource objects are planned to be added:
+**Note**: For future versions of the InChI Resolver Protocol the following top level resource objects are planned to be included:

 - **structures** (list of structure representations linked to a specific InChI at the InChI resource of a InChI resolver instance)
 - **rinchi** (browsable index of all RInChI instances available at a InChI resolver instance)